google/earthenterprise/docs/geedocs/5.3.3/raw_sources/answer/geeServerAdmin/displayCustomLogos.rst.txt

          |cobrand_info bottom-right example|

-      .. rubric:: Single logo at upper-left corner
+      .. rubric:: Single logo at top-left corner

-      This example places one logo in the upper-left corner of the window using absolute pixel values.
+      This example places one logo in the top-left corner of the window using absolute pixel values.
 The top-left logo tiePoint is placed 5 pixels from the left window edge and 5 pixels from the top window edge, and the logo is displayed without scaling.